 Epcot is on the Skyliner route.
 It leaves you at the back entrance, which usually has less traffic than the front.

 Disney’s Hollywood Studios is also part of the Disney Skyliner route.
 It lets you off near the bus station which is in front of the park.

 The Skyliner changes the game for park hopping.
 You can now get to Epcot from Hollywood Studios in less than half the time.
 And in addition, you can go from Epcot to Magic Kingdom using the monorail system.
-This removes the need of getting on a Disney bus!
+This removes the need to get on a Disney bus!

 How many people fit in a Disney Skyliner?

 The standard Disney Skyliner gondola has the capacity to accommodate 10 guests riding in it at a time.
 While this might not seem like a lot compared to some of the other transportation methods in the parks, they have around 300 gondolas running along the Skyliner route, which lets them transport almost 4,500 guests per hour!

 What about wheelchairs or ECVs on the Disney Skyliner?